 Starting All Over

 Foreign-trained doctors are critical to addressing these shortages, accounting for important shares of primary-care physicians in the United States.
-Nearly a third (31.8%) of all physicians specializing in family medicine, internal medicine, and pediatrics—three specialties associated with primary healthcare—are foreign-trained.
+Nearly a third (31.8%) of all doctors specializing in family medicine, internal medicine, and pediatrics—three specialties associated with primary healthcare—are foreign-trained.

 Options for Foreign Doctors at Florida National University

-- Physical Therapy
+- Physical Therapist Assistant

 The accreditation entities that recognize FNU as a degree-granting institution include:

-- Accreditation Commission for Education in Nursing
+- Accreditation Commission for Education in Nursing (ACEN)

 - Florida Board of Nursing